layrjs/layr/website/frontend/public/docs/v2/reference/component-1zBrZVglO2cjDP9aO87pOR.immutable.md

 * `value`: A serialized value.
 * `options`:
-  * `rootComponent`: The root component of your application.
+  * `rootComponent`: The root component of your app.
   * `attributeFilter`: A (possibly async) function used to filter the component attributes to be deserialized.
 The function is invoked for each attribute with an [`Attribute`](https://layrjs.com/docs/v2/reference/attribute) instance as first argument.
   * `source`: The source of the serialization (default: `'local'`).